“Bhai, mera interview crack nahi hua….”

 I don’t need to tell you what that honeymoon did to Rani.
 She blossomed as a person.
 Right?

 My point is, when you don’t cling to your rejections and learn to move on, you give life another chance to make you happy, again.

 And zindagi ki to yahi reet hai na- haar ke baad hi to jeet hai na! 😊

-The next time you face rejection, don’t sulk and fall into the trap of self-pity.
+So, the next time you face rejection, don’t sulk and fall into the trap of self-pity.
 Instead, cry your heart out, but do one thing that makes you truly happy.

 Someone or something rejecting you is not your problem.
 You are made for better things in the world.
 So, stop questioning, if you faced rejection or if you have a friend who needs a shoulder.